 - Condition: Like a Wait node, but meant to direct or split the workflow as opposed to waiting for actions to be taken.
 For example, you might have a condition node with one action that happens if the matter is a Divorce, another that occurs if the matter is an Adoption, and another that occurs if the matter is an Estate Plan.
 Alternatively, you can use a condition node as a “splitter” which will let the workflow branch off in multiple directions at the same time.

 - Task: Task nodes create and assign tasks (Activities) and wait for users to complete them.
 Whenever an action is taken (automatic or user) and they leave this node, the task will be marked as complete.
-Task nodes are the only ones that can (and must) have users/groups assigned to it.
-This will control what users will see the task on their to-do list and what users will see the actions to take.
+Task nodes must have users/groups assigned to it.
+This will control what users will see the task on their to-do list and what users will see the actions to complete it.

 - End: The End node ends the workflow and detaches the record from the workflow.
-These can be used to end the current workflow and automatically start another.
+These can also be used to end the current workflow and automatically start another.
 End nodes are more common in Triggers where an action is completed and the Trigger ends.
-In Workflows, it is generally best practice to leave the record on a Wait node as user actions can be created to loop through the flow again.
-Once a record hits an end node it must be reattached to the workflow, unless the End node points to another workflow.
+Once a record hits an end node all incompleted nodes, actions, and commands are canceled.

 To add a node to a workflow, click the New Node button at the top.
 Here you will setup a couple of things:

-- Type: Choose one of the 5 types of nodes to add.
+- Type: Choose one of the 5 types of nodes to add, start node is not an option as there can only be one start node

 - Name: The name of the node.
-This will be show up in the Workflow history as which node is/was active.
+This will show up in the Workflow history as which node is/was activated.

 - Description (optional): A detailed description of what the node is.
 Can also be used to add notes about the history of changes made over time.

-- Is Multi-Result: Normally if a node has multiple automatic actions, after it executes one it does not execute the others.
+- Is Multi-Result: Normally if a node has multiple automatic actions after it executes one it does not execute the others.
 If you mark the node as Multi-Result, this will allow it to take multiple actions.
 If you only want one action to be executed (such as do this if it is a Contingent matter and something else if it is not) leave this unchecked.
 If you want to split a workflow or take multiple actions, check this option.
+This option is not available for all nodes.

 - Next Workflow Id: Only applies to End Nodes.
 Put in the ID of another workflow and this workflow will automatically start when this workflow ends.